Giving Up Capitalism Doesn’t Mean Giving Up Pleasure

 KS: I’m trying to draw a bit from both.
 I’m not a Luddite about technology at all, and I do think that it’s going to be essential to have a Green New Deal.
 We need to make use of smart technology, particularly for energy provision—provided it’s democratically organized—and some parts of agriculture and so.
 But I don’t go all the way with the tech utopians in thinking that it’s ideal for us to have all our work displaced by robots and forms of automation.
 I present work as something that is still likely to be wanted by people and is still probably going to be essential in all sorts of way.
 Some of it’s not going to be very pleasant.

 But we could produce a society in which people didn’t have to do the most unpleasant jobs all the time, and in which we have a great deal more free time.
 It would need some kind of provision of funding, some kind of basic income.
 But the release of free time would be very important in taking the stress off nature.
 Instead of being committed to serving the economy, we would be serving ourselves and have more pleasurable ways of living.
 I think again that would mean a rethinking of education.
 Education is at the moment very focused on vocational skills and training.
 It’s a preparation for work, not preparation for life.
-That would have to change.“We’re not going to have any movement for the climate that we need toward an alternative prosperity without addressing capitalism and the need to break with it.”
+That would have to change.

 I don’t want to disparage what’s sometimes called “folk politics” too much.
 Sometimes that’s dismissed because it’s not addressing sufficiently systemic features.
 People ask, “Why protest about fracking if you’re going to lose the battle anyway?”
 I want to support a more localist approach.
 I do think ultimately that we do need to be quite willing to face the fact that we’re not going to have any movement for the climate that we need toward an alternative prosperity without addressing capitalism and the need to break with it, or at least the need to have a very radically revised economic system.
 And if that is not something that is properly taken up by a more folk politics, then I think in the end we’re not going to have a sufficiently radical change to ways of living and working.